Concert dance

 Ballet dancers executing grand jetés during a concert dance performance.

-Concert dance (also known as performance dance or theatre dance in the United Kingdom) is dance performed for an audience.
+Concert dance (also known as performance dance, theatre dance, or dance theatre in the United Kingdom) is dance performed for an audience, often with theatrical elements such as rehearsed choreography, costumes, set-pieces, and potentially narrative elements.
 It is frequently performed in a theatre setting, though this is not a requirement, and it is usually choreographed and performed to set music.

 By contrast, social dance and participation dance may be performed without an audience and, typically, these dance forms are neither choreographed nor danced to set music, though there are exceptions.
 For example, some ceremonial dances and baroque dances blend concert dance with participation dance by having participants assume the role of performer or audience at different moments.

 Forms

 Many dance styles are principally performed in a concert dance context, including these: